Nurses: In the Face-Off With COVID, We’re Doing ‘Alright’

 The chilling casualness with which Derek Chauvin ended George Floyd’s life over nearly nine agonizing minutes exposed more dramatically than anything else why we need to insist that black lives matter.
 The fact that it took four days for any charges to be brought against Chauvin, and over two months for the murderers of Mr. Arbery to be charged, only serves to reinforce what many have been saying for a long time, that all lives do not matter equally.

 People have filled the streets of large cities and small to march in solidarity for racial justice and the end of police brutality.
 (Looters and rioters are not part of the protests and unwelcome by those marching for justice.)
-Not everyone may agree on how […]
+Not everyone may agree on how to […]

 2020-06-12T13:22:12-04:00June 11th, 2020|Nursing, Public health|3 Comments